Taking the time to celebrate our love helped us remember when it was just the two of us.

-The day stretched out before us, longer than we could really understand.
+The day stretched out before us, longer than my wife and I could really understand.
 It was just the two of us, no kids, for the first time since our second child was born.
 It was also our fifth anniversary, and the day before the Crown Princess of Sweden was to be married.

 So we wandered around the appropriately-titled "LOVE Festival" down in Stockholm's Old Town, eating ice cream, relaxing in the sun and cutting ourselves off every time we started talking about the kids.